-Then, the following Christmas, I made foriana sauce again, but this time with two different kinds of dried cranberries instead of the raisins.
-Just to make it more festive!
+Then, that Christmas, I made foriana sauce again, but this time with two different kinds of dried cranberries instead of the raisins, just to make it more festive!
 Plus, I processed the nuts a bit more to make the sauce more spreadable.
 And once again, I can share with you that this stuff is heavenly!

 I tested it with a variety of cheeses, for the sake of research, and I found foriana sauce especially good with warmed bleu cheese!

-I hope you try this extraordinary “condiment” of sorts for the holidays.
+I hope you try this extraordinary “condiment” of sorts for the holidays, or any time of year.
 You will not regret it!

 note: I can see this foriana sauce spread on chicken or fish, or added to lamb meatballs, or added to a curry.
 The author also has suggestions as to how to incorporate foriana sauce into various dishes.